caldwell/syncron/docs/intro.md

 Syncron consists of a client and a server.
 The client runs on each machine you want to collect job data from.
-It is designed to act as a "passthrough shell"--you tell cron to use it as your shell (via the `SHELL` environment variable, and it runs your code collects the output and sends it off to the server.
+It is designed to act as a "passthrough shell"--you tell cron to use it as your shell (via the `SHELL` environment variable), and it runs your code collects the output and sends it off to the server.
 You can also run it in a client mode that doesn't try to mimic a shell.